 Canadian troll vessels are equipped with freezers to blast freeze albacore for both foreign and domestic sashimi and loin markets.
-The majority of catch is offloaded at domestic ports, with Victoria and Ucluelet handling most of the total annual landings.
-Ports in the United States designated by bilateral treaty typically handle the remaining landings, although in 2023 the Canadian fleet had no landings at United States ports.
+The majority of catch is offloaded at domestic ports, with Port Hardy, Victoria, Ucluelet and Steveston handling most of the total annual landings.
+Ports in the United States designated by the bilateral treaty, are also sometimes utilized by Canadian vessels.
 Small amounts of frozen fish (<<1 t) are occasionally sold directly to the public through dock-side sales or are kept for personal use.
 These sales are recorded in logbooks and included in catch estimates for this fishery.